Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 0%, so description should compensate.
-It only adds meaning to the alignment parameter by listing values, but does not describe table_idx, row_idx, or col_idx beyond their names.
+Schema description coverage is 0%, so the description must compensate.
+It adds meaning for the 'alignment' parameter by listing allowed values (top, center, bottom), but does not clarify the other three parameters (table_idx, row_idx, col_idx) beyond their names.
+Partial compensation.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.